-Liquidating distributions.
 Liquidating distributions, sometimes called liquidating dividends, are distributions you receive during a partial or complete liquidation of a corporation.
 These distributions are, at least in part, one form of a return of capital.
 They may be paid in one or more installments.
-You will receive Form 1099-DIV from the corporation showing you the amount of the liquidating distribution in box 8 or 9.
+You will receive Form 1099-DIV from the corporation showing you the amount of the liquidating distribution in box 8 or 9

 Any liquidating distribution you receive is not taxable to you until you have recovered the basis of your stock.
-After the basis of your stock has been reduced to zero, you must report the liquidating distribution as a capital gain (except in certain instances involving collapsible corporations).
+After the basis of your stock has been reduced to zero, you must report the liquidating distribution as a capital gain.
 Whether you report the gain as a long-term or short-term capital gain depends on how long you have held the stock.
 See Holding Period in chapter 4.